zer0infinity/OGR2GUI/Readme.txt

 1. About
-OGR2GUI64 is 64-bit only and updates the last OGR2GUI x64.
-It is
-an application to convert and manipulate geospatial data.
+OGR2GUI x64 is a fork from the original ogr2gui from Inventis.
+It is an application to convert and manipulate geospatial data.
 The front end is build upon GDAL/OGR ogr2ogr command line utility therefore it is also fully compatible with the well-known ogr2ogr options.